zhdonghd/miniView/README.md

 # MiniView.js - An interesting web plugin !

 I offer you a web plugin based on jquery that make a mini view of a container on your page.
+And support mousewheel zoom in.

 # support